Prof1611/TeamSigrid/README.md

 - **🎨 Custom Embed Tool**
   `/sendembed` walks you through picking a colour (including custom hex), then entering title & description via modals, before sending your embed to any channel you choose.

 - **📅 Show Scraper**
-  `/scrape` fetches Biffy Clyro’s official Live page, creates forum threads for new dates, and spins up scheduled events in Discord with all the right details and images.
+  `/scrape` fetches Sigrid’s official tour page, creates forum threads for new dates, and spins up scheduled events in Discord with all the right details and images.

 - **📸 Instagram Monitor**
-  Checks Biffy Clyro's public Instagram profile every _n_ seconds and, when a brand-new post appears, pings a specified role and posts an embed (with image & caption) in a chosen channel.
+  Checks Sigrid's public Instagram profile every _n_ seconds and, when a brand-new post appears, pings a specified role and posts an embed (with image & caption) in a chosen channel.

 - **🕒 Uptime**
   `/uptime` shows how long the bot’s been online.